 The policy and procedure incorporates the legal principles contained in provisions of the California Code of Regulations, Title 5, sections 59300 et seq. as well as other state and federal substantive and procedural requirements.

 Formal Procedure: Students also have the right to file a formal unlawful discrimination complaint.
-The Senior Dean will provide students with the District complaint form and forward the completed form to the District Vice Chancellor of Human Resources.
+The Vice President will provide students with the District complaint form and forward the completed form to the District Vice Chancellor of Human Resources.
 Upon receipt of a formal complaint, the District will immediately notify the State Chancellor’s Office.
 Within 10 calendar days of receipt, the District will commence an investigation of the complaint and notify the complainant.
 The District has 90 calendar days in which to investigate the complaint and report the administrative findings to the complainant and the State Chancellor’s Office.
 The complainant may appeal the administrative determination to the District Governing Board within 15 calendar days of notice of such determination.
 The District Governing Board has 45 calendar days in which to act on the appeal.

 II.
 General Student Complaints